 Nailing fin: An accessory component or integral extension of a window or patio door frame which generally laps over the conventional stud construction and through which nails are driven to secure the frame in place.

-NWWDA: National Wood Window and Door Association.
-Trade organization, which has established many standards, related to wood window and door products.
+NWWDA: The National Wood Window and Door Association.
+A trade organization that has established many standards, related to wood window and door products.
 It is now the Window and Door Manufacturers Association (WDMA).

-One-step distributor: An industry term for a wholesale company, which buys building products from a manufacturer and sells them to builders, contractors, and homeowners is referred to as a one-step distributor.
-A wholesaler, which buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors, and homeowners is referred to as a two-step distributor.
+One-step distributor: An industry term for a wholesale company that buys building products from a manufacturer and sells them to builders, contractors, and homeowners.
+A wholesaler who buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors, and homeowners is referred to as a two-step distributor.

-Oriel: Window style in which the upper sash is larger than the lower sash.
+Oriel: A window style in which the upper sash is larger than the lower sash.

 Palladian: A large, arch-top window flanked by smaller windows on each side.

-Panel: Component, usually wood, mounted within stile and rail members of doors.
+Panel: A component usually wood, mounted within stile and rail members of doors.
 Also used to refer to the entire door.